mongodb/terraform-provider-mongodbatlas/website/docs/r/privatelink_endpoint.html.markdown

     Provides a Private Endpoint resource.
 ---

-# mongodbatlas_private_endpoint
+# mongodbatlas_privatelink_endpoint

-`mongodbatlas_private_endpoint` provides a Private Endpoint resource.
-This represents a Private Endpoint Connection that can be created in an Atlas project.
+`mongodbatlas_privatelink_endpoint` provides a Private Endpoint resource.
+This represents a Private Endpoint Service that can be created in an Atlas project.

-!> **WARNING:** This resource is deprecated and will be removed in the next major version
-                Please transition to privatelink_endpoint as soon as possible.
-[PrivateLink Endpoints] (https://docs.atlas.mongodb.com/reference/api/private-endpoints/)

 ~> **IMPORTANT:**You must have one of the following roles to successfully handle the resource:
   * Organization Owner